© Spencer Quong

-Wet conditions between Chilkoot Pass and Happy Camp © Parks Canada / Christine Aikens
+Wet conditions between Chilkoot Pass and Happy Camp© Parks Canada / Christine Aikens

-Climbing the Golden Stairs toward Chilkoot Pass © Parks Canada / Kate Alexander
+Climbing the Golden Stairs toward Chilkoot Pass© Parks Canada / Kate Alexander

+The portion of the hike from the Scales over Chilkoot Pass is a route not a trail.
 The route between the Scales and Happy Camp is delineated by rock cairns (in snow free areas), as well as by aluminium rods with bright orange flashes (in the snow fields); on the US side, with bright orange poles.
 Fog may obscure the markers from view.

 While hiking over Chilkoot Pass watch for trail markers and follow the route carefully.

-Traversing a snowfield en route to Crater Lake © Parks Canada / Kate Alexander
+Traversing a snowfield en route to Crater Lake© Parks Canada / Kate Alexander

 Snowfields between the Scales and Happy Camp persist throughout the summer months.
 On a sunny day these can be blinding; on an overcast day slick and icy.
 As the season progresses, the snowfields form snow/ice bridges over streams and between rocks which can collapse suddenly, and without warning.